truthcoin/www.truthcoin.info/_posts/2015-11-24-drivechain.md

  { 4 } .. m > 1/(1+p)

 What does this formula mean?
-Self-interested miners won't "grab coins", if doing-so "excessively destroys the market value of those coins".
+It means that self-interested miners won't "grab coins", if doing-so "excessively destroys the market value of those coins".

 For example, if miners can triple today's revenues by stealing from a sidechain (p = 2.0), they would only attack if the Bitcoin price could be expected to remain at least 1/3 of what it was.